The

 composed of bundles of axons.

-The grey matter of the spinal cord is in turn divided into the dorsal
+The grey matter of the spinal cord is in

-horn, which receives sensory inputs, and the ventral
+sensory inputs, and the ventral horn, whose

-horn, whose neurons innervate the skeletal muscles.
+neurons innervate the skeletal muscles.
+Likewise, within the

-Likewise, within the white matter, there develop dorsal
+white matter, there develop dorsal columns composed

-brain and lateral columns composed of corticospinal
+columns composed of corticospinal axons that descend

-of the information received in the spinal cord.
+information received in the spinal cord.